edcedcedcedc/computer-science-curriculum-ossu/README.md

 - cs61a sicp week3, reading, project 1 in progress

 ### 5/08/2024
-- math 1a unit 2 differentiation done, moving to unit 3 approximations
+- calc 1a unit 2 differentiation done, moving to unit 3 approximations

 ### 5/08/2024
-- math 1a unit 3 approximation - dropped linear approximation(useless), moved to quadratic approximations
+- сalc 1a unit 3 approximation - dropped linear approximation(useless), moved to quadratic approximations
   update(I am dropping mit calculus 1a unit 3 and unit 4 in favour of Khan Academy's unit 4, 5, 6 in differential calculus)
   so
 - calculus 1a ka unit 4 applications of derivatives, meaning of the derivatives in context

+### 25/08/2024
+- math 1a unit4 applications 30% done
+- cs61a/sicp week 3 project/hw done(to be honest that was hard)

 ## Khan Academy